ameya98/GeneticAlgorithmsRepo/fmga/README.md

 **mutation_probability** (default = 0.05) How likely is is for a single point to mutate - this probability is the same for all points in the population.
 Must be between 0 and 1, inclusive.
 **mutation_range** (default = 5) The range of the mutation when it does occur.
 Note that the point will never mutate out of the domain defined!
 **verbose** (default = 2) How much output to be displayed when iterating population after population.
 Must take values 0, 1 or 2 with 2 representing the most output, and 0 representing none.
 **dimensions** (default = number of arguments of objective_function) The dimensionality of the points and the number of variables to maximize over.

+The **maximize()** method takes all of the above in the same order, as well as a **iterations** argument, defaulting to 15, signifying the number of iterations that the underlying population undergoes.